WebisD/Advance-network-topics/Semana 2 - Sockets/README.md

 ### Time

-Show the current time in server
+Shows the current time in the server.

 #### Linux
 ![time](Images/ex3_linux_Time.PNG)